-Collateral repossessed
+Collateral Repossessed

-The Bank determines whether a repossessed asset can be best used for its internal operations or should be sold.
+The Bank's accounting policy under IFRS 9 remains the same as it was under IAS 39.
+The Bank's policy is to determine whether a repossessed asset can be best used for its internal operations or should be sold.
 Assets determined to be useful for the internal operations are transferred to their relevant asset category at the lower of their repossessed value or the carrying value of the original secured asset.
 Assets for which selling is determined to be a better option are transferred to assets held for sale at their fair value (if financial assets) and fair value less cost to sell for non-financial assets at the repossession date in, line with the Bank's policy.

 In its normal course of business, the Bank does not physically repossess properties or other assets in its retail portfolio, but engages external agents to recover funds, generally at auction, to settle outstanding debt.
-Any surplus funds are returned to the customers/obligors.
+Any surplus funds are returned to the customers/ obligors.
 As a result of this practice, the residential properties under legal repossession processes are not recorded on the statement of financial position.

-2.4.4 Presentation of allowance for ECL
+2.4.4 Presentation of Allowance for ECL